Woman struggling with with the question of whether she should stay in her unhappy marriage or divorce.

 If so, you wouldn’t be alone in ignoring the signs and waiting to do something about them.
 Most couples wait an average of six years before seeking help.

-There’s an important question you both need to answer if you are facing an ongoing unhappy marriage or divorce.
+There’s an important question you both need to answer if you are trying to choose between an unhappy marriage and divorce.
 Are you motivated to save your marriage?

 If so, are you willing to do whatever it takes?
 Are you willing to be vulnerable and transparent in an effort to re-establish and deepen your intimacy?